Bollenhut: Bollenhut as part of folk costume

 The broad-brimmed, whitewashed straw hat bears 14 prominent woolen pompoms arranged in the shape of a cross.
 Only eleven pompoms are visible, however, because three are covered by those on top.
 Unmarried women wear red pompoms, married women wear black, old women and widows wear only the mob cap.
-The Bollenhut can weigh up to 2 kg and is manufactured by female milliners.
+The original Bollenhut, which weighed about 500 grams, can now weigh up to 2 kg and is manufactured by female milliners.
 The red Bollenhut may first be worn by girls at their confirmation.
+It has five different sizes.

 A silk mob cap is worn underneath the Bollenhut, tied under the chin.
-Young girls before confirmation (Gutach and other parishes in vicinage were part of Württemberg until 1804 and were Protestant, unlike the majority of the Black Forest) and old women only wore the mob cap.
+Young girls before confirmation (Gutach and other parishes in vicinage were part of Württemberg until 1804 and were Protestant, unlike the majority of the Black Forest) and old women wore only the mob cap.

 Today the Bollenhut and associated Tracht are still worn on holidays and for traditional events.
 The Bollenhut and local costumes may be seen all year round e.g. in the Black Forest Costume Museum in Haslach im Kinzigtal.